Myself5/LAZ_Gold_Quiz/README.md

-# Quiz App by using flutter
+# Quiz App written in Flutter

 **Packages we are using:**